aysenurarslann/neural_networks_backpropagation/README.md

 ## 2. Visualization
 The network's structure is visualized using networkx and matplotlib.
 Key features include:

--Edges labeled with weights.
+- Edges labeled with weights.
--Nodes annotated with their bias values.
+- Nodes annotated with their bias values.
--Separate graphs for the network before and after training.
+- Separate graphs for the network before and after training.

 # Dataset
 The hardcoded dataset (X and y) represents a simple mapping:

--Inputs (X): 4 examples with 4 features each.
+- Inputs (X): 4 examples with 4 features each.
--Outputs (y): 4 examples with 2 output values each.
+- Outputs (y): 4 examples with 2 output values each.

 Example:
 X = [[1, 0, 0, 1], [0, 1, 1, 0], [1, 1, 0, 1], [0, 0, 1, 1]]